InfraBuilder/ibdfw/README.md

 ibdfw config | sudo tee /var/snap/ibdfw/common/conf.d/main.conf
 ```

-When applying rules for the first time, you must have to connect firewall-control interface to ibdfw snap (error will be explicit, and will display the fixing command) :
+When applying rules for the first time, you have to connect firewall-control interface to ibdfw snap (error will be explicit, and will display the fixing command) :
 ```bash
 ubuntu@fw:~$ sudo ibdfw apply
 Could not use iptables.
 Please run: